Students on Higher Education Advanced Courses

 Loans and grants are paid in monthly instalments on the 7th of each month.
 Payments are usually directed straight in to your chosen bank account.

 If you are unsure of your situation and don’t know whether you are in a position to receive any funding, you should contact SAAS in the first instance.
-You can also seek advice from the Student Services team at North East Scotland College.
+You can also seek advice from the Student Advice Centre at North East Scotland College.

 Repaying your loan